 However, the name of the company was intriguing (who isn’t making an effort to be “green” these days) and we still needed a place to stay, so we followed the link.
-We were sold on the idea as soon as we saw that the yurts came furnished with full-size beds (some four poster), and could each comfortably sleep five people.
+We were sold on the idea as soon as we saw that the yurts came furnished with full-size beds (some four posters), and could each comfortably sleep, five people.

 With two yurts reserved, we began talking about our vacation plans with friends.
 Most people had never heard of a yurt and asked how it was spelled.

-Some people had a vague idea of a yurt being like a tent and based on the name, guessed that it was an Ikea product.
+Some people had a vague idea of a yurt is like a tent and based on the name, guessed that it was an Ikea product.